TwoClocks/coroutine-benchmarks/README.md

 If the event loop is dispatching the same event to multiple listeners, or had multiple events to dispatch, you bear the cost of both the suspend and resume for each event.

 So I wrote two version of each coroutine.
 The version above is called the `Resume` version.
 The `Suspend` version code flow look like `SpinLoop->Suspend->WriteValue->Resume::Loop`.
-In the `Suspend` version the `SpinLoop` is in the coroutine code block, and the writing on the value is in the `eventLoop`.
+In the `Suspend` version the `SpinLoop` is in the coroutine code block, and the writing of the value is in the `eventLoop`.

 ### Callbacks
 The spin loop isn't a fair comparison to the coroutine code, so I added a callback version.
-This is the version you should compare to the coroutine code.
 I didn't write the reciprocal version of callback, like I did with the coroutine code.
-I'm just going to assume returning from a callback is cheap, and not time it. (maybe to my peril)
+I'm just going to assume returning from a callback is cheap.

 ## Testing enviroment

 I used the machines I have at home for this.
 One is an `Intel i7-8700K`, the other is a newer `AMD Ryzen 5 5600G`.
-All the tests were run on bare metal.
-VMs might be fine for this kind of test though.
 Both CPUs have 6 core, 2 CPUs per core.
 The kernel has the `ioslcpu` param to isolate cores 5 & 6 (CPUs 4,5,10 & 11).
 The is client pinned to 4, and the server to 5. the AMD is headless, so easy to strip.
 The Intel is my dev box, so I'd boot to multi-user when running tests.
 Both are Ubuntu 20.04.
 Each test did a 3 second warm up, then ran for 5 seconds.
 1K of samples are taken from each run.
-You can read about [criterion's sampling methodology](https://bheisler.github.io/criterion.rs/book/user_guide/advanced_configuration.html#sampling-mode) if you are curious about that.
-It also has great graphing out of the box, but I love R's ggplot.
+You can read about [criterion's sampling methodology here](https://bheisler.github.io/criterion.rs/book/user_guide/advanced_configuration.html#sampling-mode).
+Critersion graphing out of the box, but I love R's ggplot.
 Even with isolated CPUs, there was a fair bit of jitter between runs on the Intel.
-Perhaps ubuntu isn't a good OS for this kind of thing.
-So I ran all the benchmarks multiple times, and took the best run for each benchmark.
+I ran all the benchmarks multiple times, and took the best run for each benchmark.
 "Best" is the run w/ the smallest value for upper 95% confidence interval.

 ## Graphs
-The plots are by languages because to compare the additional overhead for a given language, not the difference between languages.
-You can re-plot the data to compare languages if your interested in that.
-The plots commit the cardinal sin of not starting the y-axis at 0.
+The plots are by languages to compare the additional overhead for a given language, not the difference between languages.
+The plots do not start x-axis at 0.
 This is to accentuate the differences.
 This makes it even harder to compare across languages.
-The graphs also clip long trials. the graphs cut off past the benchmark's 95% confidence interval.
-Tails are more likely because of a bad environment, than actual jitter in the tests.
+The graphs clip long tails. the graphs cut off a bit past the worst 95% confidence interval.
+For this test, tails are more likely because of a bad test environment than actual jitter in the tests.

 ## C++
 ![](graphs/cpp-Intel.png)